gpufit/Gpuspline/docs/installation.rst

 Building from source code
 +++++++++++++++++++++++++

 This section describes how to build Gpuspline from source code.
-Note that as of the initial release of Gpuspline, the source code has been tested only with the Microsoft Visual Studio compiler.
+The source code has been build successfully and been tested with the Microsoft Visual Studio compiler (2013 - 2019) on Windows 10 as well as with gcc 9.3 on Ubuntu 20.04.

 Prerequisites
 -------------